Anxiety UK courses and groups

 Online therapist-led structured anxiety management courses:

 Online therapist-led anxiety management courses can be a great way to share your struggles with others and develop methods to help you manage your anxiety.
-Anxiety UK’s online, therapist-led anxiety management courses run for 1 hour, twice a week and are facilitated by an experienced Anxiety UK Approved Therapist.
+Anxiety UK’s online, therapist-led anxiety management course runs for 1 hour, once a week and is facilitated by an experienced Anxiety UK Approved Therapist.

 The courses aim to provide participants with information and strategies to manage anxiety.
 Interventions covered in the courses are based on the principles of Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT).

 Accessing therapist-led anxiety management courses are cost effective and equips you with a variety of tools on how to manage your anxiety and be kinder to yourself!
 The courses consists of weekly sessions that are delivered over 6 weeks and are open to Anxiety UK members and non-members.
 Secure your place today whilst there are spaces available here.